Research and knowledge exchange

 When is my pay day?

 Monthly paid staff are paid by bank credit transfer in arrears, on the last working day of the month.
 Payments through the Casual payroll are also made on the last working day of the month.
-Information on payroll cut-off dates and other payroll information can be found at payroll and pensions documents and forms
+Information on payroll cut-off dates and other payroll information can be found at the University's payroll and pension webpage.

 Who should I contact with queries relating to my pay or pension?